-KIPDA manages annual sub-allocations for two funding programs, each with their own unique circumstances.
+KIPDA manages annual sub-allocations for three funding programs, each with their own unique circumstances.
 In the STBG-MPO program there is a cost increase reserve that is set aside annually for anticipated cost increases.
 The amount set aside each year is equal to 20% of the annual sub-allocated amount.
 Therefore, the adjusted annual allocation of STBG-MPO funds is 80% of the annual sub-allocated amount.
-Kentucky sponsors with existing STBG-MPO projects can expect up to two opportunities annually to apply for cost increases.
-The first opportunity will be at the beginning of the fiscal year and there will be another towards the end of the fiscal year if there are funds remaining.
+Kentucky sponsors with existing STBG-MPO projects can expect up to four opportunities annually to apply for cost increases.
 Only current STBG-MPO projects are eligible to request funds from the STBG-MPO cost increase reserve.

 Any funds remaining at the end of the fiscal year will be added to the cost increase reserve set aside for the next fiscal year.

-In the TA-MPO program there is no cost increase reserve for the same reasons that no funds are set aside in Indiana.
-The sub-allocated amount that is made available to KIPDA annually is approximately \$1M.
+In the CRP-MPO and TA-MPO program there is no cost increase reserve for the same reasons that no funds are set aside in Indiana.
 Cost increase opportunities are unpredictable.
 Whether an opportunity will arise is based on the same four questions outlined above for Indiana cost increases.
-If there are funds available only existing TA-MPO projects can request cost increases.
+If there are funds available only existing CRP-MPO and TA-MPO projects can request cost increases.